HanzHaxors/NiceMarkup/README.md

 ```
 > Taken from [examples/hello.nice](examples/hello.nice)

-We don't have any closing tag and we use css selector (soon WIP) to define the elements
+You don't need to write any closing tags and you could use CSS selector to define elements (see examples)

 ## Usage
 ```sh